mozilla/bedrock/docs/firefox-accounts.rst

 |    utm_content             | Declared when more than one piece of content (on a page or at a URL) links to the same place, to distinguish between them. | Description of content, or name of experiment treatment  | 'get-the-rest-of-firefox'                       |
 +----------------------------+----------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------+-------------------------------------------------+

-Invoking the macro will automatically include a set of default UTM parameters as hidden form input fields:
+Invoking the macro will automatically include a set of default :abbr:`UTM (Urchin Tracking Module)` parameters as hidden form input fields:

 - ``utm_source`` is automatically assigned the value of the ``entrypoint`` parameter.
 - ``utm_campaign`` is automatically set as the value of ``fxa-embedded-form``.
 This can be prefixed with a custom value by passing a ``utm_campaign`` value to the macro.
 For example, ``utm_campaign='trailhead'`` would result in a value of ``trailhead-fxa-embedded-form``.